skjolber/unzip-csv/README.md

 for pre- or post-processing.
 Call the super method wherever it exists.
 Notice the `ThreadPoolExecutor` which allows for queueing more work.
 ## Benchmarks
-For simple [GTFS feeds] with an archive size of approximately 70 MB, which both unzips and processes file segments in parallel (parsing the CSV file lines), the performance on my laptop (4 cores + hyperthreading) is appoximately __3x__ that of a linear unzip, from about 9 seconds to about 3 seconds.
+For simple [GTFS feeds] with an archive size of approximately 70 MB, which both unzips and processes file segments in parallel (parsing the CSV file lines), the performance on my laptop (4 cores + hyperthreading) is appoximately 1.5x-2x that of a linear unzip.

 Depending on your scenario, the the effect of processing file segments in parallel might be a considerable speedup, improving on the above result.